-Begoña Gómez hands passport to judge Peinado
+Begoña Gómez hands the passport to judge Peinado

 Spanish President Pedro Sánchez and his wife, Begoña Gómez, attending a cinema in Madrid.